TimpaniUmbra/TimpaniUmbraWebsite/content/Pokemon TTRPG/OC Showcase - Anita Cosia.md

 Anita decided to keep Tynamo, deciding that she'd be better off with her team than with the Pokémon Rangers.
 Rio also noted that Tynamo would probably be better off with her than her original grunt owner.
 Anita has at least decided to keep an eye out for Tynamo's original owner, though confident in giving her a good home and team if that never comes to pass.

-Tynamo is a curious and excitable little Pokemon, always ready to investigate new findings.
+Tynamo is a curious and excitable little Pokémon, always ready to investigate new findings.
 She often does this with taste, choosing to nibble on new discoveries more often than anything else.
 This also includes peoples' fingers, which she sometimes has to be removed from.

 #### Sprigatito
 Sprigatito originally appeared to Anita outside of Turffield, simply wanting to play.
 While Anita quickly became attached to the little cat and wanted to add it to her team, the usual peaceful methods didn't really work as intended.
 Instead, a misunderstanding led to a quarrel with Eevee, and eventually a Pokémon battle.
 Anita managed to battle and catch Sprigatito, making him Anita's first Pokémon actually caught through this method.

-Sprigatito has just joined the team, and is still getting used to Anita and her friends, Pokemon or human.
-Not used to a Pokemon caught this way, Anita is doing all she can to show him that he's a loved member of her party as much as anyone else.
+Sprigatito has just joined the team, and is still getting used to Anita and her friends, Pokémon or human.
+Not used to a Pokémon caught this way, Anita is doing all she can to show him that he's a loved member of her party as much as anyone else.
 He at least seems content, and is enjoying her snacks!

+#### Munchlax
+After the Pichu rescue, the gang had a picnic around some local Pokémon.
+Anita was determined to try and battle again, to catch another Pokémon for friendship and culinary research.
+A Munchlax caught her eye, and she triumphantly called it to battle.
+The Munchlax simply walked up to her and began trying to grab for her snack-laden bags.
+She realized what it wanted and decided to go back to her usual plan: convince it to join with food.

+Anita gave him some food, and her offer: more food IF he joined her in her culinary research.
+She confidently held out a Poke ball as part of the offer.
+He then... ate the Poke ball, catching himself in the process.

+Anita's still trying to process if this was done intentionally or if he was just blindly driven by food.
+She's also still trying to figure out how smart in general he is, and how much he just... wants more food.
+Regardless, she's excited to cook for him and see what she can learn!